DAY 1

 B, L, D included

-Driving south, we visit the remarkable 13th century Cistercian Abbey in Pelplin.
-1.5-hour’s drive takes to the well-preserved historic city of Toruń, an important Hanseatic port, the birthplace of Nicolaus Copernicus and the home of gingerbread famed throughout Poland.
+Driving northwest following the Vistula, our destination is the well-preserved historic city of Toruń, an important Hanseatic port, the birthplace of Nicolaus Copernicus and the home of gingerbread famed throughout Poland.
 Our resting place for 2 nights is a small 4-star hotel in the city centre.

 DAY 3